Sylvester Turner: Early life and education

 Sylvester Turner was born on September 27, 1954, in Houston, Texas, the sixth of nine children of Eddie Turner, a commercial painter, and Ruby Mae Turner.
 He was raised in the northwest Houston community of Acres Homes.
 Turner's father died when Turner was 13.
 After that time, Turner's mother began working as a maid at the Rice Hotel in downtown Houston.
 Turner later credited her perseverance and optimism as significant influences on his personal and professional development.

 Turner attended Klein High School, which had been an all-white school until Black students, including Turner, were bussed there as part of desegregation efforts.
 At Klein, Turner excelled academically, serving as student body president, winning recognition as a debate champion, and graduating as valedictorian.
 He went on to study at the University of Houston, where he served as Speaker of the Student Senate and graduated magna cum laude in 1976 with a Bachelor of Arts in political science.
 Turner had been interested in a legal career from a young age, inspired in part by the TV show Perry Mason, and he went on to attend Harvard Law School, where he was a finalist in the Ames Moot Court Competition and graduated with a Juris Doctor in 1980.
 Turner was a member of the Alpha Phi Alpha fraternity, and was initiated into the Alpha Eta Lambda chapter in Houston.

 Legal career

 Upon completing law school, Turner joined the law firm of Fulbright & Jaworski.
 In 1983, Turner and Barry M. Barnes partnered to found the law firm of Barnes & Turner, where Turner specialized in corporate and commercial law.
 Turner served as an immigration lawyer for many years in Houston.

 He served as an adjunct professor at the Thurgood Marshall School of Law, and as a seminar lecturer at the South Texas College of Law and the University of Houston Law School's Continuing Legal Education Programs.

 Political career

 In 1984, Turner ran for Harris County Commissioner, Precinct 1 in the Democratic primary, but lost to El Franco Lee.

+Texas State House

-Four years later, he was elected to the Texas House of Representatives in House District 139 in Harris County and remained in office through 2014.
+In 1988, Turner was elected to the Texas House of Representatives in House District 139 in Harris County and remained in office through 2014.
 During this time, Turner ran unsuccessfully for mayor of Houston in 1991 and 2003.